|

 or checkerboarding.
 The term color mismatch is generally

-applied when comparing the color of two whole parts such as a
+applied when comparing the color of two whole parts such as a car

 On

-parts painted with solid color paints from the same tote or batch,
+parts painted with solid color paints from the same tote or batch

 any color variation is almost always caused by film builds that